-Headphones are needed for students who receive the text-to-speech accommodation for ELA/L assessments or the text-to-speech accessibility feature for PARCC mathematics or DC Science assessments.
-Headphones are also required for ELA/L multimedia passages.
+Headphones are needed for students who receive the text-to-speech accommodation for ELA/L assessments or the text-to-speech accessibility feature for mathematics or science assessments.
+Headphones are also required for ELA/L multimedia passages for all students.